 Ramlila is a play based on the classic Indian mythological epic Ramayana that narrates the chronicles of Lord Rama.
-Fondly known as Ramleela, this play is performed at every nook and corner of the country, especially in northern India, during Shardiya Navratri, which culminates into the Dussehra celebration.
-Ramnagar Ramlila is the most popular amongst all because it is known to be nearly 200 years old!
+Fondly known as Ramleela, this play is performed at every nook and corner of the country, especially in northern India, during Shardiya Navratri, which culminates in the Dussehra celebration.
+Ramnagar Ramlila is the most popular amongst all because it is known to be nearly 200 years old.

-The local artists and children perform at this 31 days long play, and the preparations for costumes, stage set-up, and rehearsals begin months before the Dussehra.
-The entire ambiance feels like a colossal multi-starer concert that is attended and cheered not only by the local people but also by the devotees and tourists from across the globe.
+The local artists and children perform at this 31-day long play, and the preparations for costumes, stage set-up, and rehearsals begin months before the Dussehra.
+The entire ambiance feels like a colossal multi-starrer concert that is attended and cheered not only by the local people but also by the devotees and tourists from across the globe.

 The venue for this extravagant cultural affair is the Ramnagar Fort, which was built in the 1750s by Kashi Naresh Raja Balwant Singh.
 Ramlila is performed under the stars on a wide stage that is supported by an elaborate stage set up of light, sound, and backdrops.
-Besides the fort, various other locations, for instance, Lanka, Ayodhya, and Ashoka Vatika in Ramnagar, are used for the enactment of the popular scenes.
+Besides the fort, various other locations such as Lanka, Ayodhya, and Ashoka Vatika in Ramnagar, are used for the enactment of the popular scenes.

 Ramlila that is organized at Ramnagar is also honored by UNESCO with the title of intangible world cultural heritage.
 Every year Ramlila begins on Anant Chaturdashi and goes on for about 31 days.
 Besides the lavish setup, priests also take part in Ramlila and recite verses from the holy book, which enhances divinity in the ambiance and enthusiasm among the crowd.

-Ramnagar Ramleela in Varanasi has made a mark on the world map by preserving our mythological heritage and promoting it by putting up a spectacular show every year.
-Ramnagar is approximately 875km via Agra-Lucknow expressway, 1400km via NH 52, 668km via AH 1, and 1800km via Srinagar-Kanyakumari highway, from Delhi, Mumbai, Kolkata, and Bengaluru, respectively.
+Ramnagar Ramlila in Varanasi has made a mark on the world map by preserving our mythological heritage and promoting it by putting up a spectacular show every year.
+Ramnagar is approximately 875km via Agra-Lucknow expressway, 1400km via NH 52, and 1800km via Srinagar-Kanyakumari highway, from Delhi, Mumbai, and Bengaluru, respectively.
 You can arrive at Ramnagar via roadways, airways, and railways.
 Some of the best travel options have been listed below for your reference.

 Lal Bahadur Shastri International Airport in Babatpur is the nearest to Ramnagar.
-The airport is approximately 32km away, and it takes around 1 hour 30 minutes to cover this distance under normal traffic.
+It takes around 1 hour 30 minutes to cover this distance under normal traffic.
 We have listed the names of airlines that run non-stop flights from the major cities of the country along with the airfare estimate.

 Varanasi Junction railway station is the nearest to reach Ramnagar.
-After deboarding the train, you may get on a taxi or local bus to reach Ramnagar, which is 13km away.
+After deboarding the train, you may get on a taxi or local bus to reach Ramnagar.
 This will take you 30 to 40 minutes depending on the traffic via Mirzapur - Varanasi Road and NH 44.
 Trains from across the country arrive here, hence you can opt for a train journey without worrying about the availability of trains.